 Keto Maple Bacon Cookies

 Everyone loves BACON!
-Especially on the keto diet, so I created a cookie with the flavor of bacon paired with maple syrup.
-This keto cookie will surprise you by how good it is!
+I created this cookie with the flavor of bacon paired with maple syrup, and it's surprisingly addictive.
 Plus, it's dairy free!

 1 1/4 cup almond flour